Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/07-host-code-opt/README.md

 ### Lab 3: OpenCL API Buffer Size

 In the final section of this tutorial, you will investigate how the buffer size impacts the total performance.
-In this section you will focus on the host code in `src/buf_host.cpp`.
+In this section, you will focus on the host code in `src/buf_host.cpp`.

 The execution loop is the same as it was at the end of the prior section.
-However, in the `src/buf_host.cpp` file the number of tasks to be processed has increased to 100.
+However, in the `src/buf_host.cpp` file, the number of tasks to be processed has increased to 100.
 The goal of this change is to get 100 accelerator calls to transfer 100 buffers and read 100 buffers.
 This enables the tool to get a more accurate average throughput estimate per transfer.

 A second command line option (`SIZE=`) has also been added to specify the buffer size for a specific run.
 The actual buffer size transferred during a single write or read is determined by calculating to the power of the specified argument (`pow(2, argument)`) multiplied by 512-bits.